-(i) Applications designated as Priority 1 or 2 by the TBRB and receiving advance notice of a Certificate of Reservation for private activity bond volume cap must submit Parts 1 4 of the Application and the the Application Fee described in §11.901 of this chapter and the complete Application, with the exception of the Third Party Reports, prior to the issuance of the Certificate of Reservation by the TBRB.
-The remaining parts The Third Party Reports must be submitted on the fifth day of the month and the Application must be submitted at least seventy-five (75) days prior to themay be scheduled for a Board meeting at which the decision to issue a Determination Notice would be made.
-An Application designated as Priority 3 will not be accepted until after the issuer has induced the bonds, with such documentation included in the Application, and is subject to the approximately 90 days following additional timeframes: such submission deadline.
-If the fifth day falls on a weekend or holiday, the submission deadline shall be on the next business day.
+- (i) Applications designated as Priority 1 or 2 by the TBRB and receiving advance notice of a Certificate of Reservation for private activity bond volume cap must submit the Application Fee described in §11.901 of this chapter and the complete Application, with the exception of the Third Party Reports, prior to the issuance of the Certificate of Reservation by the TBRB.
+The Third Party Reports must be submitted on the fifth day of the month and the Application may be scheduled for a Board meeting at which the decision to issue a Determination Notice would be made approximately 90 days following such submission deadline.
+If the fifth day falls on a weekend or holiday, the submission deadline shall be on the next business day. - (ii) An Application designated as Priority 3 will not be accepted until after the TBRB has issued a Certificate of Reservation and may be submitted on the fifth day of the month.
+Priority 3 Application submissions must be complete, including all Third Party Reports and the required Application Fee described in §11.901 of this chapter, before they will be considered accepted by the Department and meeting the submission deadline for the applicable Board meeting date. - (iii) If, as of November 15, an Applicant is unable to obtain a Certificate of Reservation from the current program year because there is no private activity bond volume cap, an Applicant may submit a complete Application without a bond reservation, provided that, a copy of the inducement resolution is included in the Application, and a Certificate of Reservation is issued as soon as possible by BRB staff in January 2021.

-(i) The Applicant must submit to the Department confirmation that a Certificate of Reservation from the TBRB has been issued not more than thirty (30) days after the Application is received by the Department.
-The Department may, for good cause, administratively approve an extension for up to an additional thirty (30) days to submit confirmation the Certificate of Reservation has been issued.
-The Application may be terminated if the Certificate of Reservation is not received within the required timeframe;

-(ii) An Application designated as Priority 3 will not be accepted until after the TBRB has issued a Certificate of Reservation and may be submitted on the fifth day of the month.
-Priority 3 Application submissions must be complete, including all Third Party Reports, before they will be considered accepted by the Department and meeting the submission deadline for the applicable Board meeting date.

-(iii) If, as of November 15, an Applicant is unable to obtain a Certificate of Reservation from the current program year because there is no private activity bond volume cap, an Applicant may submit a complete Application without a bond reservation, provided that, a copy of the inducement resolution is included in the Application, and a Certificate of Reservation is issued as soon as possible by BRB staff in January 2021.
 The determination as to whether a 2020 Application can be submitted and supplemented with 2021 forms and certifications, will be at the discretion of staff.
-Applicants are encouraged to communicate with staff any issues and timing considerations unique to a Development as early in the process as possible.

-(C) The Department will require at least seventy-five (75)90 days to review an Application, unless Department staff can complete its evaluation in sufficient time for an earlier Board consideration.
-Applicants should be aware that unusual financing structures, portfolio transactions, and the need to resolve Administrative Deficiencies may require additional time to review and the prioritization of Applications will be subject to the review priority established in paragraph (6) of this subsection.

-(iiiD) Department staff may choose to delay presentation to the Board in instances in whichwhere an Applicant is not reasonably expected to close within sixty (60) days of a reasonable timeframe following the issuance of a Determination Notice.
+Applicants are encouraged to communicate with staff any issues and timing considerations unique to a Development as early in the process as possible. - (C) The Department will require at least 90 days to review an Application, unless Department staff can complete its evaluation in sufficient time for an earlier Board consideration.
+Applicants should be aware that unusual financing structures, portfolio transactions, and the need to resolve Administrative Deficiencies may require additional time to review and the prioritization of Applications will be subject to the review priority established in paragraph (6) of this subsection. - (D) Department staff may choose to delay presentation to the Board in instances where an Applicant is not expected to close within a reasonable timeframe following the issuance of a Determination Notice.

 Applications that receive a Traditional Carryforward Designation will be subject to closing within the same general timeframe as would be typical of the Certificate of Reservation.
 This will be a condition of the award and reflected in the Determination Notice.